-Lynne Reid, M.D., is a professor of pathology at Harvard Medical School and pathologist-in-chief emeritus at Children's Hospital in Boston.
+Lynne Reid, M.D., has served as a professor of pathology at Harvard Medical School and pathologist-in-chief emeritus at Children's Hospital in Boston.
 She has received numerous commendations for her work and has held a series of distinguished appointments in Britain, Australia, and the United States.

 From about age 6 or 7, Lynne Reid wanted to be a doctor.
 Her father's arm had been wounded during his service in World War I, and as a child she and her sister played doctor and nurse with him.
 As the eldest, she usually took the role of doctor.
 Her parents supported her plans to become a physician, although at school in England she remembers it was "not considered quite right for a girl."
 Her family, who had moved to England temporarily, moved back to Australia where Reid was born, and she enrolled in medical school.
 She graduated from The University of Melbourne School of Medicine in 1946.
 She completed her internship and residency in Australia, as well as a postdoctoral research fellowship, from 1949 to 1951, at the Royal Melbourne Hospital.